Is DIS a Buy in 2026? The Tapeline Score Breakdown for The Walt Disney Company

 The interactive DIS page lives at /t/DIS — same data, plus a live radar chart, news feed, and watchlist add.
 The full scanner covering ~2,500 US tickers is at /app/scanner.

-Tapeline Free covers the top 20 tickers with a 24-hour data delay — enough to evaluate the methodology, not enough for daily trading.
-Pro ($24.99/mo billed annually, or $29.99 monthly) unlocks the full universe with live data, watchlist alerts on score moves, and the IPO/earnings calendar.
-Premium ($39.99/mo annually, $49.99 monthly) adds Congressional trades, elite 13F holdings, and unlimited Telegram alerts.
+Tapeline Free covers live scores for the top 10 scanner rows plus 5 look-ups a day, free forever — enough to evaluate the methodology, not enough for daily trading.
+Pro ($24.99/mo billed annually, or $29.99 monthly) unlocks the full ~2,500-ticker real-time universe with unlimited look-ups, watchlist alerts on score moves, and the IPO/earnings calendar.
+Premium ($39.99/mo annually, $49.99 monthly) adds Congressional trades, recent insider buys (SEC Form 4), and unlimited Telegram alerts.
 14-day Premium trial, no card.

 See DIS's live score now.